-The costs of providing various programs and other activities have been summarized on a functional basis in the table below.
+The costs of providing various programs and other activities have been summarized on a functional basis in the tables below.
 Expenses are summarized and categorized based upon their functional classification as either program or supporting services.
 Specific expenses that are readily identifiable to a single program or activity are charged directly to that function.
 Certain categories of expenses are attributable to more than one program or supporting function.
-Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses are all allocated on the basis of estimates of time and effort.
+These expenses require allocation on a reasonable basis that is consistently applied, and have been allocated primarily on the basis of estimates of time and effort.